dmarx/obsidian_vault/Kuramoto Model.md

-The Kuramoto model is a conceptual and mathematical framework used to understand the phenomenon of [[Collective Behavior]] in complex systems, particularly synchronization among a group of oscillating elements.
+The Kuramoto model is a conceptual and mathematical framework used to understand the phenomenon of [[Collective Behavior]] in complex systems, particularly [[Synchronization]] among a group of oscillating elements.
 Developed in the 1970s by [[Yoshiki Kuramoto]], it has since become a fundamental model in the study of complex systems, with applications ranging from physics and chemistry to neuroscience and engineering.

 ### Key Concepts of the Kuramoto Model